What the JR Pass Price Rise Means For Your Trip?

 Right now the process to swap the voucher for the rail pass itself is a bit laborious, and, if you choose to swap your pass at the airport (Big Mistake, Huge) you can be standing in a queue for a couple of hours.

-Buying your ticket from the ticket machine is going to be much quicker – and as we explain in our post on managing in Japan if you don’t speak Japanese, they are in English so it’s not that scary.
+Buying your ticket from the ticket machine is pretty quick – and as we explain in our post on managing in Japan if you don’t speak Japanese, they are in English so it’s not that scary.

 You Can Buy Tickets from Your Sofa